hanwencheng/gists/Litentry/governance-app.md

 We want to create a governance mobile application which could:

-1. Offer native governance support integrate with Polkadot UI and Polkassembly off-chain discussion.
+1. Offer native governance support integrated to Polkadot UI and Polkassembly off-chain discussion.
-2. Provider identity governance statistics for user who has participated in the governance and provide gamification score to incentive user to join governance.
+2. Provide identity governance statistics for users who participated in governance and provide gamification score to incentive users to join governance.
-3. Provider interoperability with other mobile wallets (QR code / inter-app communication) to let them sign the governance action.
+3. Provide interoperability with other mobile wallets (QR code / inter-app communication) to let them sign governance calls.

 |Governance Ecosystem Before|Governance Ecosystem Before|
 |-------------------------|-------------------------|